openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

-* `doctype`: REQUIRED.
-String as defined in (#server_metadata_mso_mdoc).
-This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 * `claims`: OPTIONAL.
 An object as defined in (#server_metadata_mso_mdoc).

+Note that the `doctype` is referenced in the `credentials_supported` object in the Credential Issuer metadata.

 The following is a non-normative example of an authorization details object with Credential format `mso_mdoc`: